UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 - In a plot named `colour_plot`, use the data source `penguins_df` to make a scatter plot (`mark_point`) with points that are size 10.
-- Map the flipper length on the x-axis and the culmen length on the y-axis.
+- Map the flipper length on the x-axis and the body mass on the y-axis.
 - Map the penguin species to both a colour and a shape channel.
 - Select a [desired colour scheme](https://vega.github.io/vega/docs/schemes/), and assign it to the colour channel.
 - In this plot, it might be a good idea to restrict the axis ranges.
 Select an appropriate domain for both the x and y-axis.